david-schmidt-git/Base-converter/README.md

 # Base Converter
-Java Program that converts values from one base to another
+Java program that converts values from one base to another

 ## Usage